PantherXOS/wiki.pantherx.org/Guix.md

 ```

 #### Creating Application Bundles
+* The `guix pack` command creates a shrink-wrapped pack or software bundle: it creates a tarball or some other archive containing the binaries of the software you’re interested in, and all __its dependencies__.
+* The resulting archive can be used on __any machine__ that __does not have Guix__, and people can run the exact same binaries as those you have with Guix.

 To create a tarball:

 ```bash
 $ guix pack spec ...
 ```

+The result here is a tarball containing a `/gnu/store` directory with all the relevant packages.
+__Note 1__ _Users of this pack would have to run /gnu/store/…-profile/bin/guile to run Guile_

 To create a Docker image: